-Last month I shared with you the crochet beanie hat I crafted.
+Last month I shared the crochet beanie hat I crafted.
 I mentioned I was going to start another project adapting a tote bag pattern I had found for free on the Simply Crochet website.
 I thought if I put it in writing then it wouldn’t be so easy to back out … and it worked!

 As well as the tote bag I’m talking about today, I also made a heart garland (which looks fabulous above my fire).
-You can see how it looks on My Sunday Photo post.

 (picture on the left from Simply Crochet)

 The Rico yarn I used in this project was 3 x 50g balls of: